 One combination that I especially like is chocolate and coffee together.
 We already know that a great way to enhance the flavor of a chocolate item is to add some espresso powder to it.
 You see that in Dark Chocolate Hot Fudge, Tiramisu Truffles, and Black & White Cookie Cake.

-I use Kahlua in my Kahlua Cake.
+I use Kahlua to flavor my Kahlua Cake recipe.
 In that instance the alcohol bakes out, leaving behind a lush mocha flavor in that cake.
-What if you added Kahlua to a dark chocolate fudge?
+Kahlua Fudge marries the best of both worlds - creamy dark chocolate with a hint of coffee liqueur.
+Sounds like a winning combination!

-Sweetened condensed milk not only adds the necessary creaminess to the fudge, it's a timesaver because you don't have to wait for milk to boil away to the proper thickness.
+Sweetened condensed milk: Not only adds the necessary creaminess to the fudge, it's a timesaver because you don't have to wait for milk to boil away to the proper thickness.
 It also provides sweetness, so you don't need additional sugar.
-The butter helps the fudge to firm up when set.

-You can add chopped nuts if you'd like.
+Nuts: You can add chopped nuts if you'd like.
 Pecans, walnuts, or pistachios would all work well here.
 Lightly toasting the pecans really brings out their buttery flavor, but I'd leave the walnuts and pistachios raw.

 How to make chocolate fudge with Kahlua